mouse256/QbusOpenHab/README.md

  Your QDB should contain at least 1 thermostat, 1 dimmer, 1 bistabiel, 1 thermostat and 1 scene.

  ## Client & Server
- The client & Server applications are written in vb.net and uses the Qbus DLL tom communicate with the Qbus controller.
+ The client & Server applications are written in vb.net and uses the Qbus DLL to communicate with the Qbus controller.
  If you want to run these on a raspberry pi you must first install mono with the vb addon:

  `sudo apt-get install mono-runtime mono-vbnc mono-complete`